meteor/meteor/content/build-tool.md

 <h4 id="npm-adding">Adding packages to your app</h4>

-To install an NPM package into your app, you can simply run NPM's standard install command:
+To install an NPM package into your app, you can simply run NPM's (we recommend using NPM3, although other versions of NPM should work with Meteor also) standard install command:

 ```
 npm install --save <package name>